cazzlewazzle89/WuTangPhlAn/README.md

 TrimGalore is a wrapper tool around [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) and [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Bowtie2 is a very popular aligner which we can use to identify contaminant DNA by aligning paried-end metagenomic reads against a database (eg. the human or bovine genome).

-The steps in this script are as follows
+The steps in this script are as follows:
 * create output directories to store quality-trimming reports, read quality summaries, and quality-trimmed reads
 * run TrimGalore, tidy and rename output files, and delete intermediate files
 * create an output directory for quality-trimmed, non-contaminant reads